cyberconnecthq/cyberconnect-docs/docs/Apis/recommendation.md

 # Get Recommendation

-We’ve built a recommendation index into our protocol for general follow suggestions.
+We’ve built a recommendation index into our protocol for general following suggestions.

 The index jumpstarts by aggregating connections from open data sources, including Ethereum blockchain, Foundation.app, Rarible, etc. It generates a personalized “recommended addresses to follow” list for every address.